 First things first: ever wonder why you get blisters in the first place?
-Manufacturers put a stiffening agent in the heel area, or the counter of the shoe, so it retains its shape.
-The stiff nature of the counter makes it a prime spot for friction and blisters.
-One way to combat this is to opt for shoes made of real leather or suede, because it’s more pliable than synthetic materials, and will mold to the shape of your foot, thus reducing chafing after a few wears.
+Manufacturers put a stiffening agent in the heel area, aka the counter of the shoe, so it retains its shape.
+As a result, the stiffness of the counter makes it a prime spot for friction and blisters.
+One way to combat this is to opt for shoes made of real leather or suede.
+These materials are more pliable than synthetic ones and will mold to the shape of your foot, thus reducing chafing after a few wears.
 Heel cushions can be useful as a second line of defense against friction if the problem persists.

 It may sound like common sense (yet I've done this several times), but please do not buy heels that are not your size.
 Your shoes are guaranteed to hurt if you buy them too small!
-There should be a thumb’s width from the front of the inside of your shoe to the end of your longest toe.
-Leaving this bit of space is crucial for your foot to have a little wiggle room when it moves in the shoe, rather than forcing it to create friction against the sides.
+As a rule, there should be a thumb’s width from the front of the inside of your shoe to the end of your longest toe.
+Leaving this bit of space is crucial for your foot to have a little wiggle room as it moves within the shoe, rather than forcing it to create friction against the sides.
 Trust us, it makes all of the difference.

 Here's an obvious tip, that may not be so obvious.
 When you first try them on, don’t just stand up in the shoes and walk a couple of steps–take your time to really walk in them.
 If you've ever been to a department store you might have noticed that the shoe sales floor is covered in carpet.
-They are actually specially padded to heighten the appearance of comfort, so it helps to walk out of the area—if it’s available, try walking on the tile.
+They are actually specially padded to heighten the appearance of comfort, so it helps to walk out of the area if it’s available, to try walking on the tile.
 Now that most of us are online shopping, keep the same process in mind when testing out heels in your home.
 Close your eyes so your sense of touch is heightened, and focus on how your feet feel.
 Look out for pressure at particular points, which is a sign of future blisters.
 Just remember to walk around on a lightly carpeted surface to avoid damage should you return them.

 These types of heels dominate my shoe collection for good reason.
-All of these things work to take pressure off your foot, leaving you with pain-free feet at the end of the day.
-Conversely, you can expect that very high, single-soled stiletto heels will likely hurt your feet, but in this instance ball of foot cushions can help reduce foot sliding and absorb shock.
+All of these things work to take the pressure off your foot, leaving you with pain-free feet at the end of the day.
+Conversely, you can expect that sky-high, single-soled stiletto heels will likely hurt your feet, but in this instance ball of foot cushions can help reduce foot sliding and absorb shock.

-Your foot expands slightly throughout the day, especially in the summer, so if possible try to shop for shoes toward the end of the day.
+Fun fact: your foot expands slightly throughout the day, especially in the summer because of the heat, so if possible try to test out your shoes towards the end of the day.
 If you buy shoes in the morning when your foot is at its slimmest, they may be too tight by the end of the day, so your sense of comfort may run skewed.